EmbarkStudios/cargo-deny/README.md

     { name = "proc-macro2", version = "<=0.4" },
     { name = "quote", version = "<=0.6" },
     { name = "unicode-xid", version = "=0.1" },
 ]
+skip-tree = [
+    # tonic is in alpha right now, and pulls in many alpha versions of tokio/tower
+    # crates, so ignore all of them for now until things stabilize
+    { name = "tonic", version = "0.1.0-alpha.4" },
+    # ignore older rand as many crates still use it instead of the newer 0.7+ version
+    { name = "rand", version = "=0.6.5" },
+]
 ```